Community Health Centers of Southern IA

 Community Health Centers of Southern IA - Corydon, IA

 Community Health Centers Of Southern Ia is an addiction treatment facility situated at 102-104 North Franklin Street in the 50060 zip code in Corydon, IA.
 It specializes in Buprenorphine treatment.
-Community Health Centers Of Southern Ia provides buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Community Health Centers Of Southern Ia include rational emotive behavioral therapy, relapse prevention and substance use counseling approach.
-Community Health Centers Of Southern Ia provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Community Health Centers Of Southern Ia provides suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Community Health Centers Of Southern Ia include substance use counseling approach, anger management and matrix Model.
+Community Health Centers Of Southern Ia provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
 It also provides substance use treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 102-104 North Franklin Street, Corydon, IA 50060